Phydon/gib/README.md

   -l, --list
           List all available en-/decoding // en-/decrypting methods

-  -p, --password
+  -s, --sign
-          Secure a file with a password
+          Verify a file with a signature

   -h, --help
           Print help (see a summary with '-h')